oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

     </copy>
     ```

+    This prompt asks the AI to filter the report to only show alerts that have an open status and a high priority level.

 5. After you finish speaking, the browser transcribes your speech into the search bar and submits the prompt.

 6. Confirm that the report applies the expected filter chips, just as it would with a typed prompt.